chinapandaman/PyPDFForm/docs/examples.md

 ## Fill with customized elements

-A lot of times you may want one or two elements' details like font size and text wrap length to be different from the global setting.
+A lot of times you may want one or more elements' details like font size and text wrap length to be different from the global setting.
 This can be done by manipulating the `elements` attributes of the object.